lokpoon/LunaSim-Document/_sources/moonshine_software_setup.md

      sudo nano /etc/modprobe.d/snd-blacklist.conf
      ```

-     And add this new line in the file:
+   - A new terminal window will open.
+In this window add the following line text:

      ```
      blacklist snd_bcm2835
      ```

    - Then save file with CTRL + O.

    - And close the editor with CTRL + X.

    - We also need to edit another file.
 To do so, enter: